 Full-time (12 + hours per semester) students will be allowed six academic years in which to complete a degree.
 Part-time students will be considered on a pro-rata basis equivalent to requirements of full-time students.
 The number of hours in which a student is enrolled on the first day following the end of the add/drop period will be the official number of hours used to determine full-time or part-time status.
 Full- time students, who drop below 12 semester hours following the end of the fourth week of the semester, will still be considered full-time students for financial aid eligibility.
 Satisfactory Academic Progress for Financial aid eligibility requires that the students’ ratio of completed (earned) semester credit hours versus the student’s enrolled (attempted) semester credit hours at end of drop/add period adhere to the following guidelines:

 Students whose financial aid eligibility has been suspended due to failure to meet the above criteria may appeal their ineligibility if there are mitigating circumstances.
 Mitigating circumstances are defined as a change in grades or major, serious illness or injury, death of a family member or similar traumatic event.
 The appeal must be filed in writing within six weeks of notification of ineligibility.
 Students who appeal must write a letter addressed to the SAP Committee.
+Once notices are sent to students by Stillman email, the student has 7 days to file the appeal.
 All appeals must include supporting documentation (grade or major change forms, doctor’s statement, death certificate, etc.) and an academic plan to regain eligibility.
 The appeal may not be based on the student’s need for the funds nor the lack of knowledge that eligibility for financial aid was in jeopardy.
-The Financial Aid Appeal Committee will review the appeal within two weeks of the deadline for filing all appeals provided all necessary documentation has been submitted; the students will be notified of the committee’s decision by email.
+The Financial Aid Appeal Committee will review the appeal within one week of the deadline for filing all appeals provided all necessary documentation has been submitted; the students will be notified of the committee’s decision by email.
 The Committee will not review Appeal Forms that are incomplete and/or lacking the required verification.
-The completed SAP Appeal Form can be submitted in person to Dr. McCormick, Ms. Cousette or Ms. Washington or mailed to:
+The completed SAP Appeal Form can be submitted in person to the Director of Financial Aid or mailed to:

 3601 Stillman Boulevard